JetBrains/kotlin/GRADLE_PLUGIN.md

 # Kotlin/Native Gradle plugin

+### IMPORTANT NOTICE

+This document describes Kotlin/Native experimental Gradle plugin, which is not the plugin yet supported by IDE or in multiplatform projects.
+See MPP Gradle plugin [documentation](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html for more information.

 ### Overview

 You may use the Gradle plugin to build _Kotlin/Native_ projects.
 Builds of the plugin are